James Newbury: Politics

 He was criticised during the campaign for campaigning to close a homeless shelter in his electorate.

 Newbury defeated former Bayside Council Mayor, Felicity Frederico to retain Liberal Party preselection for the 2022 state election, defeating Labor's Louise Crawford and Frederico, who ran as an independent, at that election.
 He retained the seat with a swing of 4.6% towards him.

 Newbury has expressed deep concern over the leadership of Victorian Liberal Party President Greg Mirabella, joining former Victorian Opposition Leader Matthew Guy in condemning Mirabella’s conduct during and after the 2022 Victorian State Election.

 The Age newspaper reported that Newbury had spoken at a meeting of the Liberal Party’s Administrative Committee, slamming Mirabella’s proposed one-man review of the election, saying he believed private reviews “would not be founded in truth, and feared it could be hijacked by self-serving politics and factionalism”.

 Newbury voted to expel Moira Deeming from the parliamentary Liberal Party in 2023, but later voted to re-admit her, and voted for Brad Battin in the subsequent 2024 Victorian Liberal Party leadership spill.

 On 14 October 2025, Newbury was one of a number of Liberal MPs who applauded the speeches of Aboriginal activists who spoke in favour of treaty, during parliamentary debate on the Statewide Treaty Bill 2025.

+On 03 May 2026, Newbury at the time holding positions of Opposition Attorney-General and Shadow Minister for Equality posted to his X(formerly Twitter), Facebook and Instagram accounts after the Liberal Party claimed the seat of Nepean after a by-election.
+The post used the words "Tick Tock Jacinta Allan.
+Victoria is coming for Labor with baseball bats".
+The post on X has since been deleted although it remains on his Instagram and Facebook profiles as of 05/05/2026.
+Considerable backlash has been received from organisations such as The Red Heart Movement and Toilet Paper Australia.